UBC-MDS/introduction-machine-learning/chapters/en/module8.md

 Using our well know basketball dataset, we are going to build a model using the `height` feature and assess if it can help predict a players `weight`.

 Tasks:
-- Import the Ridge library.
+- Import the Ridge function.
 - Create a mape scorer from the map function that we provided.
 Make sure you specify in the scorer that lower number are better for MAPE.
 - Build a Ridge model called `ridge_bb`.
 - Use `RandomizedSearchCV` to hyperparameter tune `alpha`.
 Fill the blanks so it uses `ridge_bb` as an estimator and the values from `param_dist`.